 |16||19||Affirmative Defense: Romeo-Juliet||No|

-The serious nature of these offenses and the significant collateral consequences has, unfortunately, led to a disproportionate number of false accusations being made over the years.
+Having sexual relations with an underage child is a very serious allegation.
+Unfortunately, the seriousness of these offenses and the significant collateral consequences has, unfortunately, led to a disproportionate number of false accusations being made over the years.
 For example, an accusation will almost always lead to a loss of employment, parental rights, and housing.
 This happens for a number of reasons.
 First, in order to affect an arrest, the police merely have to develop probable cause.
 This is a very low level of proof and is a far cry from proof required to convict a person of an offense.
 Second, as soon as an arrest is affected for this type of offense, it is likely any employer will terminate that person’s employment.
 Texas is an “at-will” state, meaning employers can terminate employees for any reason or no reason at all.
 Third, once an allegation is made, CPS will conduct an independent investigation.
 CPS may implement child safety plans that limit access between the accused and his or her own children.
 Fourth, once a case is filed, the accused will be subject to significant bond conditions, including not having any contact with individuals under the age of 17 (including the defendant’s own children), wearing a GPS monitor at all times, and staying at least 1,000 feet away from any school, child safety zone or area where children congregate.
 It’s important to point out that physical findings are not necessary to allege any type of sexual misconduct.
 A mere allegation alone is sufficient to result in an arrest and subject a person to all the consequences described.

 Clearly, even a false accusation can devastate a person’s life.
 Unfortunately, false accusations occur far too often for a variety of reasons.
 One of the most common occurrences is during a divorce or when there is a child-custody issue.
 One parent may coach the child to make a false accusation so that it terminates the other parent’s access to the child and significantly reduces the chances that parent will be awarded custody.
 Another common reason is the child was caught engaging in inappropriate behavior and are deflecting attention to someone else.
 For example, a child who was caught being sexually active with his or her peers, may make a false accusation against a parent when confronted with the activity.
 It’s also not uncommon for children who have been previously abused to make a false allegation.
 They may use the allegation as a way to hurt an adult with whom they are upset.